-Shaking Beef, also know as Bo Loc Lac, has a very special place in my heart as it just so happens to be the dish my mom would always order at Mr. Lee’s Vietnamese restaurant.
+Shaking Beef, also known as Bo Loc Lac, has a very special place in my heart as it just so happens to be the dish my mom would always order at Mr. Lee’s Vietnamese restaurant.
 We would go almost every Sunday for dinner growing up.
 The shaking of the beef refers to the process of tossing it back and forth in the wok after it’s quickly seared.

 The key to this beef salad is a sweet, salty and tangy marinade made of garlic, fish sauce and other Asian pantry ingredients.
 To serve, I do just as Mr. Lee always did and pile the platter high with ripe tomatoes and cool cucumber slices.